Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: RESULTS AND DISCUSSION

-The calculated out-of-plane (inplane) component of the spin-spiral and ASK state is shown in the upper (lower) panel in Fig.~2b and C, respectively.
-The yielded magnetization hysteresis (Fig.~2d) is congruent with our experimental observations of a finite hysteresis away from zero field for a transition from the spin-spiral ground state into a stable ASK phase (for further details see Supplementary Note S6).
-The calculated magnetization exhibits a weak region, that is a shallow slope change right before the saturation field, consistent with our THE observations (see Fig.~1c).
-The chiral product, $\chi_{ij}$ leads to a topological winding number, $w=1/4\pi\int{\mathbf{\hat{M}}\cdot (\delta_x (\mathbf{\hat{M}} \times \delta_y \mathbf{\hat{M}})}dxdy$, where $\delta_i=\delta/\delta_i$, and $\mathbf{\hat{M}}(r,t)=\mathbf{M}(r,t)/|\mathbf{M}|$ is the direction of the magnetization at each spatial position.
-The presence of $w$ causes an emergent magnetic field, $H_z^e=\frac{\hbar}{2}\epsilon_{zxy} \mathbf{\hat{M}}\cdot (\delta_x \mathbf{\hat{M}} \times \delta_y \mathbf{\hat{M}})$, originating from a real-space Berry curvature \cite{Lux2018}.
+The calculated out-of-plane (in-plane) component of the spin-spiral and ASK state is shown in the upper (lower) panel in Fig.~\ref{fig2}b and \ref{fig2}c, respectively.
+The yielded magnetization hysteresis (Fig.~\ref{fig2}d) is in line with our experimental observations of a finite hysteresis away from zero field for a transition from the spin-spiral ground state into a stable ASK phase (for further details see Supplementary Note\ 6).
+The calculated magnetization exhibits a weak region, that is a shallow slope change right before the saturation field, consistent with our THE observations (see Fig.~\ref{fig2}d).
+The chiral product, $\chi_{ij}$ leads to a topological winding number, $w=1/4\pi\int{\mathbf{\hat{M}}\cdot (\delta_x\mathbf{\hat{M}} \times \delta_y \mathbf{\hat{M}})}dxdy$, where $\delta_i=\delta/\delta_i$, and $\mathbf{\hat{M}}(r,t)=\mathbf{M}(r,t)/|\mathbf{M}|$ is the direction of the magnetization at each spatial position.
+The presence of $w$ causes an emergent magnetic field, $H^e=\frac{\hbar}{2}\epsilon_{zxy} \mathbf{\hat{M}}\cdot (\delta_x \mathbf{\hat{M}} \times \delta_y \mathbf{\hat{M}})$, originating from a real-space Berry curvature \cite{Lux2018}.
 The so-called topological charge, $q_\mathrm{T}$, is negative for skyrmions and positive for ASKs.
-Thereby, the THE is a direct link to the topology of the magnetic texture, $\rho_{xy}^\mathrm{THE}=R_{xy}^\mathrm{THE}H^e$, where the Hall coefficient, $R_{xy}^\mathrm{THE}$, is tied to the complex multiorbital electronic structure\cite{Spencer2018}.
-The composite nature of $R_{xy}^\mathrm{THE}$ and $H^e$ complicates the differentiation of distinct skyrmionic configurations with distinct winding numbers across multiple materials.
+Thereby, the THE is a direct link to the topology of the magnetic texture:

+where the Hall coefficient, $R_{xy}^\mathrm{THE}$, is tied to the complex multiorbital electronic structure \cite{Spencer2018}.
+The composite nature of $R_{xy}^\mathrm{THE}$ and $H^e$ complicates the differentiation of skyrmionic configurations with distinct winding numbers across multiple materials.
 However, in Mn$_{1.4}$PtSn distinct magnetic textures are induced by the external field.